 In 2000, a moratorium on building new nuclear power plants expired.

-Since 2000, the Swiss armed force department has maintained the Onyx intelligence gathering system to monitor satellite communications.
+Since 2000, the armed force department has maintained the Onyx intelligence gathering system to monitor satellite communications.

 Switzerland went from a largely rural country to an urban one from 1930 to 2000.

-In 2001, Friedrich Dürrenmatt's novel "Das Versprechen (The Pledge)" was released as a Hollywood film starring Jack Nicholson.
+In 2001, Friedrich Dürrenmatt's novel "Das Versprechen" (The Pledge) was released as a Hollywood film starring Jack Nicholson.

-In 2003, the reform "Army XXI" was adopted by popular vote, replacing "Army 95" and reducing the rolls from 400,000 to about 200,000 soldiers.
+In 2003, the reform "Army XXI" was adopted by popular vote, replacing "Army 95" and reducing the number of soldiers from 400,000 to about 200,000.

-In 2004, Swiss tennis player Roger Federer ended the year ranked no. 1 in the ATP rankings.
+In 2004, Swiss tennis player Roger Federer ended the year ranked No. 1 in the ATP rankings.

 On 5 June 2005, Swiss voters agreed by a 55% majority to join the Schengen treaty.